 The NNC letter requires the plot holder to show a noticeable improvement of cultivation within 21 days where the plot must be weed free, clear of rubbish and look generally well managed, where cultivation means digging the beds, removing the weeds and planting crops.
 These can be fruit, vegetables or flowers.
 Approximately 75% of your plot should be cultivated.
 Unfortunately if there is no sign of improvement then the plot holders’ tenancy is terminated and they are given 14 days to remove their tools etc from the plot.
 The plot then becomes available for new tenants to rent.

-We hope this clarifies the reasons for plot inspections and we hope that you can see how much work goes into this part of running the allotments in Martin Way.
+Hopefully this clarifies the reasons for plot inspections and you can appreciate how much work is involved.
 We also have people who thank us for sending them a letter as it was just the push they needed to get going on their plot again!
 There’s nothing quite like being out in the sunshine working or resting on your plot.